Military history of Cuba: War of Jenkin's Ear

 In July 1741, British forces seized Guantánamo Bay largely unopposed, in preparation for their attack on Santiago de Cuba.
 British attempts to invade Cuba from the bay failed, and its forces were withdrawn from Guantánamo by December.

-Spain's military situation in the Caribbean improved as the failed British attacks on Guantánamo and Panama had effectively weakened the British position in the region, and the subsumption of the conflict into the wider War of the Austrian Succession had shifted British focus to Europe.
+Spain's military position in the Caribbean improved after failed British attacks on Guantánamo and Panama weakened British forces in the region, and the subsumption of the conflict into the wider War of the Austrian Succession shifted British attention to Europe.
 From 1741 to 1748, the Havana squadron's primary responsibility was the protection of the Spanish treasure fleet that sailed from Havana, with the defence of the Cuban coast and harassment of British privateers and illicit traders being a secondary concern.
-Although the Havana squadron had rarely left its port after 1741, it had effectively become a fleet in being, threatening British convoys in the Straits of Florida and preventing any potential offensive operations against the French colony of Saint-Domingue.
+Although the Havana squadron rarely left its port after 1741, it effectively became a fleet in being, threatening British convoys in the Straits of Florida and preventing any potential offensive operations against the French colony of Saint-Domingue.